ascmitc/mhl/examples/scenarios/README.md

 with the original hash of the Summary.txt and references to the child histories of the card sub folders.

-$ ascmhl.py seal -v /file_server/Reels
+$ ascmhl.py create -v /file_server/Reels
 Sealing folder at path: /file_server/Reels ...
   verified                      A002R2EC/Clips/A002C006_141024_R2EC.mov  OK
   verified                      A002R2EC/Clips/A002C007_141024_R2EC.mov  OK